Acquiring New Public Housing Policy

 Existing dwellings tend to reflect past and current needs rather than future client needs.
 Their size, location, design, amenity and facilities do not always match the anticipated needs of clients at present or in the future.
-FACS Housing needs to address this mismatch
+DCJ Housing needs to address this mismatch

-FACS Housing continually seeks to match the dwellings it provides with the needs of its clients.
+DCJ Housing continually seeks to match the dwellings it provides with the needs of its clients.
 It uses a variety of strategies to achieve this including: